codacy/docs/CONTRIBUTING.md

 1. Create a new release branch with the name `release/v<MAJOR>.<MINOR>` from the now updated `master` branch.

+1. Delete the existing redirects, since it doesn't make sense to repeat them under each Codacy Self-hosted version.

+    Delete the YAML block `plugins.redirects` from the file `mkdocs.yml`.

 1. Delete the release notes from the release branch, since we're only publishing the release notes on the Latest or main version of the documentation.

     Delete the folder `docs/release-notes` and all references to the files in this folder from the file `mkdocs.yml`.

-1. Delete the existing redirects, since it does not make sense to repeat them under each Codacy Self-hosted version.

-    Delete the YAML block `plugins.redirects` from the file `mkdocs.yml`.

 1. Build the documentation and make sure that the changes for the new release of the chart are correct.